| Narrows Lock 35

 Building the Locks

 The lock was built on a solid rock foundation.
 It was built without a breastwork, with gate sluices in both the upper and lower gates.
 The lack of breastwork allowed By to use wooden sills, made of oak, bolted to the rock, for both the upper and lower gates.
 Lt.
 Frome noted that "The original channel is here closed by a wooden waste-weir, and a lock of 4 feet 10 inches lift, built in a cut made through a narrow tongue of land.
 The foundation is a solid rock, which has been sunk 3 feet lower than was necessary."
 Frome here is referencing the fact that the lower sill at Narrows was excavated 3 feet deeper than necessary (it is 3 feet (0.9 m) deeper than the upper sill at Poonamalie - it should be at the same elevation as the upper sill at Poonamalie).
-Apparently someone forgot to take into account during construction that the dam at First Rapids (Poonamalie) was going to raise the level of Rideau Lake by over 3 feet (0.9 m).
+Either someone forgot to take into account during construction exactly how much the dam at First Rapids (Poonamalie) was going to raise the level of Rideau Lake or they made a level error.

 A dam was built on either side of the lock.
 On the south side, the dam stretched into an embankment, 758 feet (231 m) in length, required to contain the newly raised water in Upper Rideau Lake.
 A waste weir in the form of wooden sluices was put into the dam on the south side of the lock.